Smiling man with drink, leg bandaged on chair.

 Lighter whiskeys with lower alcohol content

-Choosing lighter whiskeys with lower alcohol content is another effective strategy for gout sufferers.
+Drinking lighter whiskeys with lower alcohol content is another effective strategy for gout sufferers.
 Whiskeys with a reduced alcohol percentage are less likely to lead to increased uric acid production, thereby reducing the risk of triggering a gout attack.
 This approach allows individuals to enjoy the rich flavors of whiskey without compromising their health, making it a preferable choice for those managing gout.

-Tips for consuming whiskey with gout
+Tips for enjoying whiskey with gout

 Moderation is key